TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

 whereas the :yaml:`identifier` is a common name so orderings can be built upon the identifier, the optional :yaml:`before` and :yaml:`after` attributes allow for custom sorting against :yaml:`identifier`.

-The :yaml:`event` attribute is the Fully Qualified Name of the Event object.

 If no attribute :yaml:`method` is given, the class is treated as Invokable, thus :php:`__invoke` method is called.

+.. versionchanged:: 11.3
+   The :yaml:`event` tag can be omitted, since it is automatically derived from the from the method signature of the listener implementation.

 .. index:: Event listener; Implementation